 When picking fiddleheads, choose small, firm, and tightly furled specimens.
-Pass on any that are starting to uncurl (1), or that are discolored (2) -- fiddleheads should be jade green (3).
+Pass on any that are starting to uncurl (1), or that are discolored (2)—fiddleheads should be a bright jade green (3), and still tightly furled.
 (Note: some fiddleheads will have a lot of the papery brown chaff, but once rubbed off, they are bright green.)

-Fiddleheads should be consumed shortly after you bring them home.
+After carefully packing and hauling your fern finds, you’ll want to consume them shortly after bringing them home, as their delicate flavor is volatile.
 If you have to store them, keep them in the fridge wrapped tightly in plastic wrap (5), and use them within a couple of days.
 They won’t spoil quickly, but they will lose flavor and firmness.
 For longer storage, try pickling.
 It's possible to freeze fiddleheads to extend their season, but Elizabeth Scheider advises against it.
 She finds they become fibrous and fishy, and prefers to “cherish them as vernal ephemera.”

 Look for them at a farmers market or specialty grocer.
 The stalks are edible, although unless you’re picking them yourself, generally you’ll just see the coiled tops being sold.
-Give the fiddleheads a good rinse, then place them in a bowl of water and rub to remove all of their papery scale-like coverings.
+Give the fiddleheads a good dunk and rinse in cold water, then place them in a bowl of water and rub to remove all of their papery scale-like coverings.

 Consider This Fair Warning

 When we say fiddleheads, we are strictly talking about ostrich fern fiddleheads, as they are considered the safest for consumption.
 People frequently forage for fiddleheads of other varieties like the lady fern or the shield fern, and consider them to be safe as long as they're cooked.
 Bracken fern fiddleheads are an especially controversial variety; many believe the ferns are fine to consume in small quantities, but they're known to contain a carcinogen.